Published: July 23, 2020 | Updated: Feb. 28, 2023, at 4:14 p.m.

 If you’re finding it hard to work through these steps, semi-anonymous authors give you practical tips on harnessing these steps, improving your character, and forging forward with long-term recovery.

 If you thought regular opioids were bad, fentanyl is ten times worse.
-This lethal synthetic opioid is much more potent than heroin and it’s now wreaking havoc where OxyContin off.
+This lethal synthetic opioid is much more potent than heroin and it’s now wreaking havoc nationwide.

-The central premise of Russell Brand’s Recovery is that you can only be free once you are free from addiction.
+The central premise of Russell Brand’s “Recovery: Freedom from Our Addictions” is that you can only be free once you break free from addiction.
 For many people caught up in a destructive rock and roll lifestyle, the thought of sobriety might seem restrictive.
-By reframing it and considering that you can only attain that bohemian freedom you’re seeking once no longer dependent on drink and drugs, this could help you if you’re tempted to relapse.
+Brand, who’s been in active recovery for over 20 years now, reframes it and helps readers consider that they can only attain that bohemian freedom they’re seeking once no longer dependent on drink and drugs, which could help if you’re tempted to relapse.

-Brand has been in active recovery for 14 years now.
-He’s participated in all the major 12-step programs, and has now started his own men’s group.
-In Recovery, he shares for the first time some of the tools he used to get from smoking crack to helping others stay clean.
+Brand’s participated in all the major 12-step recovery programs, and has now started his own men’s group.
+In “Recovery,“ he shares for the first time some of the tools he used to stop smoking crack cocaine and to help others stay clean.

-We can’t recommend this book strongly enough, especially if you have tried and failed to stop using drink or drugs in the past.
+We can’t recommend this book strongly enough, especially if you have tried and failed to stop using drinks or drugs in the past.